Georgia Tann

-Beulah George "Georgia" Tann (July 18, 1891 – September 15, 1950), was an American child trafficker who operated the Tennessee Children's Home Society, an adoption agency in Memphis, Tennessee.
-Tann used the unlicensed home as a front for her black market baby adoption scheme from the 1920s.
+Beulah George "Georgia" Tann (July 18, 1891 – September 15, 1950) was an American child trafficker and social worker who operated the Tennessee Children's Home Society, an unlicensed adoption agency in Memphis, Tennessee.
+Tann used the home as a front for her black market baby adoption scheme from the 1920s to 1950.
 Young children were kidnapped and then sold to wealthy families, abused, or—in some instances—murdered.
-A state investigation into numerous instances of adoption fraud led to the closure of the institution in 1950.
+A state investigation into numerous cases of adoption fraud led to the institution's closure in 1950.
 Tann died of cancer before the investigation made its findings public.
-Tann's custom of placing children with influential members of society normalized adoption in the U.S., and many of her adoption policies (often designed to obfuscate the origin of her adoptees) have become standard practice.

 Early life and education

-Tann was born on July 18, 1891, in Philadelphia, Mississippi, to George Clark Tann and Beulah Yates.
+Tann was born on July 18, 1891, in Philadelphia, Mississippi, to Beulah Isabella (née Yates) and George Clark Tann.
 She was older than her brother, Rob Roy Tann, by three years.
 Young Beulah was a school teacher during a time when it was uncommon for women to work outside of the home.
 Her father, Judge George Tann, reportedly had a "domineering" personality.
 He also had aspirations of his daughter becoming a concert pianist, and, beginning at the age of five, he put her in piano lessons that continued into adulthood.
 Nelli Kenyon with The Nashville Tennessean reported that Tann's childhood home in Hickory, Mississippi, was a popular neighborhood gathering spot.
 Judge Tann would sometimes bring abandoned or neglected children with him, remarking that he would need a minister, school teacher, and doctor to figure out what to do with the children.

 Tann attended Martha Washington College in Abingdon, Virginia, graduating with a degree in music in 1913, and took courses in social work at Columbia University in New York for two summers.
-However, she despised playing piano and, instead, desired to become a lawyer as her father had been.
+However, she despised playing piano and desired to become a lawyer as her father had been.
 Under his tutelage, she read the law and passed the state bar exam in Mississippi.
 However, her father did not want her to practice law because it was unusual for women.
 With no apparent desire to get married or have children, she availed herself of one of the few careers available to unmarried women of her time, social work.

 Career

-Upon graduation, she briefly worked in Texas as a social worker, but quit after a short time.
+Upon graduation, she briefly worked in Texas as a social worker but quit quickly.